 4D Cityscape Gotham City Puzzle

-For the true fan who needs a break from their Batman: The Animated Series VR View-Master but not from the Caped Crusader all together, this 1,000 piece interactive puzzle of Gotham City includes a jigsaw map, a topography map, 3D models, and even a “mini-LED Bat light in the police department building that shines the Batman logo into the sky.”
+For the true fan who needs a break from their Batman: The Animated Series VR View-Master but not from the Caped Crusader all together, this 1,000 piece interactive puzzle of Gotham City is the perfect holiday gift.
+It includes a jigsaw puzzle map, a topography map, 3D models, and even a “mini-LED Bat light in the police department building that shines the Batman logo into the sky.”
 You can almost read the headline on The Gotham Times now: Batman Saves Christmas.

 Players: 2 – 6